 He studied at; Yaba College of Technology (1978, National Diploma); Auchi Polytechnic, Auchi (1980, Higher National Diploma); University of Lagos (1987, certificate in polytechnic management) and at the University of Ibadan (1994, Master’s degree in visual arts communication).

 Omoighe has served as the Dean of Student Affairs at Yaba College of Technology, Lagos, as well as the Nigerian President of the International Association of Art Critics.

 Victor Ecoma is a painter and an anthropologist.

-He studied fine and applied arts at the University of Nigeria Nsukka and is a professor in painting, art history and anthropology.
+He studied fine and applied arts at the University of Nigeria, Nsukka and is a professor of painting, art history and anthropology.
 He presently heads the Department of Fine Arts, University of Calabar in Cross River State, Nigeria.

 Prince Obiefuna Igboamazu is a former General Secretary of the Anambra State Chapter of the Society of Nigerian Artists.

 Igboamazu has also chaired the 2010 exhibition, Rebirth to commemorate the ‘rejuvenation’ of the chapter.

 He studied sculpture at the University of Nigeria, Nsukka (1985) and Nnamdi Azikiwe University, Awka (2014).